Intense heat, 'firenadoes' fuel deadly Carr Fire in California

 The fire had burned through 150 square miles by late Sunday and was growing, but Cal Fire Incident Commander Brett Gouvea said it was not moving deeper into this town of 92,000.

-Thousands of people remain evacuated, and seven people missing.
-The fire, seven times the size of Manhattan, was just 20 percent contained.
-And there was no end in sight to the blazing heat blamed for "firenadoes" – twisting, whirlwinds of flame and ash.
+The fire was just 17 percent contained, however, and there was no end in sight to the blazing heat blamed for "firenadoes" – twisting, whirlwinds of flame and ash.

 AccuWeather meteorologist Evan Duffey said temperatures have consistently exceeded 100 degrees in Redding the last several days, reaching as high as 113.
 The area might not see a break in the heat until the middle of next week, he added.
 Low humidity has added to the problem.